 Where to eat

 The cuisine of Kerala is characterized by the use of coconut.
-One can’t imagine Kerala food without chilies, curry leaf, mustard seed, tamarind and asafetida.
+One can’t imagine Kerala food without chillies, curry leaf, mustard seed, tamarind and asafetida.
 The Dal curry made of small gram and ghee.
 Sambar, the famous south Indian vegetable stew in which any available combination of vegetables is boiled in a gravy.
 There are various restaurants nearby that offer such delicious food.

 - Aananda Bavan Vegetarian Restaurant Contact: Thiruvalla-Kumbazha Hwy, Pathanamthitta, Kerala 689645